syncfusion-content/extension-docs/Extension/Blazor-Extension/Visual-Studio/template-studio.md

    **Option 2**

-   Select **File -> New -> Project**.
-This opens a new dialog to create a new project.
-The templates provided by Syncfusion for Blazor can be obtained by filtering the project type for Syncfusion, or by using **Syncfusion** as the keyword in the search option.
+   Choose **File -> New -> Project** from the menu.
+This launches a new dialogue for creating a new project.
+Syncfusion templates for Blazor can be found by filtering the project type for **Syncfusion** or by entering **Syncfusion** as a keyword in the search option.

     ![CreateNewWindow](images/CreateNewWindow.png)